Country of origin

 turbojet engine.
 During flight the engine drops below the missile.

-Kh-55 had a nuclear warhead with a blast yield of 200 kT.
-Though it
+Kh-55 had a nuclear warhead with a blast yield of 50 kT.
+Some

 seems that this original missile is no longer used by the Russian